mariadjuric/FindMyArxivPaper/README.md

 - checkpoint-style saving for the deep model
 - CLI switches for versioned modeling experiments
 - a clean baseline-vs-deep split in the project story

-That makes FMAP feel less like a pure classical-ML demo and more like a real experimental NLP project.

 ---